 Let us consider a hypothetical scenario in which the SM-3 Block IIA is tested against an ICBM-representative target and passes with flying colors.
 The effects on the nuclear status quo would be quite alarming, especially for China.
 Unlike Russia, China’s arsenal is far smaller than America’s — the Bulletin of Atomic Scientists estimates that China deploys around 280 warheads.
 More than half of these are mated to short and medium-range missiles not capable of reaching the United States.
 Moreover, China’s sea-based deterrent leg, which possesses about 50 SLBMs, does not offer a robust second strike capability; its missiles do not currently have the range to reach CONUS without patrols well outside of Chinese waters (striking the East Coast would require sailing in the mid-Pacific) and its nuclear submarines are relatively noisy.
 At the moment, China’s nuclear capability against CONUS depends on around 50 active land-based ICBMs, of which around 30 are road-mobile solid-fuel DF-31As.
 These missiles are relatively survivable.
 The remainder are liquid, silo-based DF-5 missiles that have a lengthy fuelling sequence.
 About ten of these are DF-5As with one warhead and the other ten are DF-5Bs with three warheads per missile, per the Bulletin of Atomic Scientists.

-Even so, China’s nuclear deterrent could be materially threatened by CONUS’ defenses if Chinese nuclear forces do not grow substantially by the time SM-3 Block IIA production begins to ramp up.
-If the US could eliminate most of the silo-based DF-5s (not inconceivable as Trident D5 reentry vehicles (RVs) have a circular error probable (CEP) of around 90 m), keep the SSBNs at bay, and destroy half of the DF-31s, China could be left with fewer than ~35 warheads capable of reaching CONUS.
+Given these assumptions, China’s nuclear deterrent could become uncomfortably marginal if it is not expanded by the time SM-3 Block IIAs begin to enter service en masse.
+Assuming that the US could eliminate most of the silo-based DF-5s (not inconceivable, as Trident D5 reentry vehicles (RVs) have a circular error probable (CEP) of around 90 m), keep the SSBNs at bay, and destroy half of the DF-31s, China would be left with fewer than ~35 warheads capable of reaching CONUS.
 In this scenario, the survival of Chinese warheads would depend on the efficacy of penetration aids and the performance of US missile defenses.

-This, of course, is not to claim that the US could count on neutralizing China’s deterrent in practice.
-Testing has revealed significant shortcomings in both the SM-3 Block IIA and GMD even in simple intercept scenarios; a real-life saturation attack with decoys and other debris would be daunting.
+This, of course, is a worst-case scenario for the PRC; it is exceedingly unlikely that the US could neutralize China’s deterrent in practice.
+Testing has revealed significant shortcomings in both the SM-3 Block IIA and GMD even in highly simplistic intercept scenarios; a real-life saturation attack with decoys and other debris would be daunting.
 Moreover, mustering Block IIAs around the homeland would require significant foresight or persistent strategic patrols, since the missiles are normally carried aboard a variety of ships deployed around the world.
 And China’s nuclear deterrent may be survivable enough that eliminating a significant portion is simply not feasible; only those with access to high-level intelligence (especially silo survivability information) could supply anything beyond a rough estimate here.

 However, the mere prospect that such an event could theoretically take place is significant in and of itself.
 The current balance of nuclear power between Russia, China, and the United States is characterized by mutually assured destruction, not mutually probable destruction.
 If China perceives a worst-case-scenario threat to its second strike capability, it will have little choice but to increase the efficacy of its nuclear forces.
-Indeed, China has already taken steps to this effect: efforts to develop hypersonic weapons, field MIRV missiles, and deploy decoys are underway.
+Indeed, China has already taken steps to this effect by investing in hypersonic weapons, fielding MIRV missiles, and deploying more decoys.
 A successful demonstration of the SM-3 Block IIA’s counter-ICBM capabilities would result in even more pressure to modernize the PRC’s nuclear arsenal.

 And this problem becomes far more acute when one considers longer timeframes.
 The above hypothetical was set in FY23, a time when less than 50 deliveries of SM-3 Block IIAs will have taken place.
 George Lewis projects that, were the MDA to continue funding the SM-3 program at current levels and begin purchasing only Block IIA missiles, there would be almost 500 Block IIAs in service by 2040 (assuming no missiles are retired, which is a fair assumption given periodic upgrades and service life extension programs (SLEPs)).
 As such, the SM-3 Block IIA inventory could become quite large without any overt elevation of the program’s priority.
 Were the DoD to increase SM-3 procurement rates, it is not inconceivable that 800 or more SM-3 Block IIAs could be fielded by 2040.
 The United States’ Arleigh Burke class destroyers have more than enough vertical launch cells to facilitate such a scenario.
 This would, without a doubt, necessitate massive quantitative and qualitative improvements in China’s strategic nuclear force, especially assuming advances in discrimination, fielding of the Multi-Object Kill Vehicle (MOKV), and further upgrades to the SM-3 Block IIA in the intervening time.
 Even Russia’s 1,500-deployed-warhead strong arsenal could see its assured second-strike capabilities threatened in such a scenario.